kitspace/1clickBOM/README.md

 A complete BOM is where every part has a manufacturer part number and a part number for _every_ retailer.
 Simply press the button labeled 'Complete' and 1clickBOM will use other fields to search for the fields that are left blank.
 You should always check over the parts it has selected for you.

+Auto-completion works best if you have limited text in the description.
+Try and reduce the description column down to the bare-minimum or add an MPN field.
+"1uF 0603 X5R" is a good description while "C Capacitor 1uF 1 micro Farad SM0603 0603 SMD" isn't.

 ## Issues ##